Flood watch issued for metro Phoenix through Wednesday night

 — Tonto National Forest (@TontoForest) February 7, 2024

-Additionally, a large winter storm has been making its way through northern Arizona, including Flagstaff.
+Additionally, a large winter storm was making its way through northern Arizona, including Flagstaff.

 Rain and snow moving across central and Northern Arizona slowed traffic Tuesday evening.
-Delays are expected to continue into the night.
+Delays were expected to continue into the night.

-A line of thunderstorms also through southwestern Yavapai County, according to the National Weather Service in Flagstaff.

 The Arizona Department of Transportation advised drivers to delay travel until the storm passes.